Gabritorre/engvocab/README.md

 	> create database mydatabase;

-Even in this case the may must match the one given in the environment variables file.
+Even in this case the name must match the one present in the environment variables file.

 Make Django create the tables:

 Go to the root directory of the project and run:

 	$  python3 manage.py migrate